 Your lender gets paid directly by the title company, and, if everything works out as planned, you walk away with a hefty check.

 Your checklist for flipping a house is complete!
-It’s now time to rinse and repeat with your next project.
+It’s now time to rinse and repeat with your next house fix and flip project.

 After all, one of the great advantages of flipping houses is the high velocity of money.
 Hard money lenders such as LendingHome can help you finance up to 90% of the purchase price and 100% of the renovation costs, so that you can turn over your cash investment quickly and reinvest in the next project.